'Maybe 90% of tour players have no money' - Carter

 Last updated on .From the section Snooker

-Ali Carter believes there are too many players on the World Snooker Tour (WST) despite a guaranteed £20,000 for the world's top 130 in 2022-23.
+Ali Carter believes there are too many players on the World Snooker Tour despite a guaranteed £20,000 for the world's top 130 in 2022-23.

-WST and the World Professional Snooker & Billiards Association introduced the financial 'safety net' this season.
+WST and the World Professional Billiards and Snooker Association (WPBSA) introduced the financial 'safety net' this season.

-Carter, 43, won the German Masters for the second time earlier this month, his first title for seven years.
+Carter, 43, won the German Masters this month, his first title for seven years.

 "It's been really tough.
 Maybe 90% of players on the tour have got no money," he told the BBC's Framed Podcast.